 - What about complementary therapies?

 How big a problem is this?

-Nearly 50% of older adults complain of sleeping problems.
-These include difficulties in getting to sleep, waking up at different times during the night and waking up too early in the morning.
-Over 5 million prescriptions for sleeping tablets are issued each year in the UK to the over 65's!
+Sleep patterns tend to change as we get older.
+It is estimated that 40–70% of older adults complain of sleeping problems.
+These include difficulties in getting to sleep, waking up at different times during the night, and waking up too early in the morning.
+Older people wake up more often (on average three to four times a night) because they spend less time in deep, dreamless sleep.

 What are the consequences of not getting enough sleep?

 Without adequate sleep – and most particularly quality restorative sleep – we may increase the risk of developing health problems.
 These problems include:

 - Irritability, inability to concentrate, poor mental reasoning and memory recall, coupled with daytime sleepiness and napping.

 - An increased risk of falls and of hip and other bone fractures.